UKHO/docs/software-engineering/strategy/software-engineering-ai-strategy.md

    - Improve code quality and reduce defect injection by using AI-assisted testing and linting alongside existing quality gates.

  - Enabling Platform & Tooling
+   - Provide secure, supported Copilot integrations so engineers can experiment safely without exposing sensitive data.
+   - Build observability and metric pipelines to measure Copilot usage and its impact on delivery and quality.

+- Enabling Platform & Tooling
-   - Provide secure, supported Copilot integrations and sandboxes so engineers can experiment safely without exposing sensitive data.
+  - Provide secure, supported Copilot integrations and platform controls so engineers can experiment safely without exposing sensitive data.
   - Build observability and metric pipelines to measure Copilot usage and its impact on delivery and quality.

  - Governance, Ethics & Risk
    - Maintain clear policies and approval processes for developer-facing AI tooling and ensure guidance is readily available.